solidjs/solid-docs-legacy/en/tutorials/flow_for/lesson.md

-If you want to iterate over a list the `<For>` component is the best way for any array of non-primitive values.
-It is automatically keyed by reference so as data updates it is optimized to update or move rows rather than recreate them.
+If you want to iterate over a list, the `<For>` component is the best way for any array of non-primitive values.
+It is automatically keyed by reference, so as data updates it is optimized to update or move rows rather than recreate them.
 The callback is non-tracking and passes the item and an index Signal.

 ```jsx
 <For each={cats()}>{(cat, i) =>